mdzoul/Medicine-Tracker/README.md

-# Medication Tracker CLI
+`# Medication Tracker CLI

-A command-line application for managing and tracking medications, including expiry dates, with prioritized alerts and fuzzy search capabilities.
+A command-line application for managing and tracking medications, including expiry dates, with prioritized alerts and fuzzy search capabilities, and monthly Telegram notifications.

 ## Table of Contents